CSCfi/swift-browser-ui/CONTRIBUTING.md

 ### Coding conventions

-We do optimize for readability, and it would be awesome if you go through the code and see what conventions we used so far, some are also explainer here:
+We do optimize for readability, and it would be awesome if you go through the code and see what conventions we've used so far, some are also explained here:

 * Indentation should be 4 *spaces*, besides html, for which it's 2
 * 80 character limit is almost strict, but